ttm4115-Design-of-Communicating-Systems/amazing_signaling_server/README.md

 docker compose up -d
 ```

-This start and expose both a MQTT broker and a signaling server.
+This starts and exposes both a MQTT broker and a signaling server.